Doubly Reflected BSDEs in the predictable setting: The (y,z)-independent case

-In this section, we are going to prove the existence and uniqueness, under the above assumptions on $g$, $\xi$ and $\zeta$, of the solution to the predictable doubly RBSDE from Definition \ref{def1}.
-The idea of the proof is the same as in the paper of Grigorova, Imkeller, Ouknine and Quenez in \cite{Doubly Reflected BSDEs and E-Dynkin games}, in which the authors proved the results for the doubly RBSDE with a not necessarily continuous obstacles and general filtration.
+Let $(\xi,\zeta)$ be a pair of predictable admissible barriers.
+Let $g$ be a driver.
+We assume that $g$ does not depend on $(y, z)$ i.e., $P$-a.s., $g(t, \omega, y, z) \equiv g (t, \omega)$, for any $t, y$ and $z$.\\ In this section, we are going to prove the existence and uniqueness, under the above assumptions on $g$, $\xi$ and $\zeta$, of the solution to the predictable doubly RBSDE from Definition \ref{def1}.
+The idea of the proof is the same as in the paper of Grigorova et al. \cite{Doubly Reflected BSDEs and E-Dynkin games}, in which the authors proved the results for the doubly RBSDE with a not necessarily continuous optional obstacles and general filtration.